OpenBCI/Documentation/website/docs/GettingStarted/Boards/011-Daisy_Getting_Started_Guide.md

 #### OPTION A) Attach Wifi Shield before attaching Daisy

-If you purchased a Wifi Shield, attach it to the Cyton board, then attach the Daisy module on top of the Wifi Shield, shown below.
+If you purchased a Wifi Shield (deprecated), attach it to the Cyton board, then attach the Daisy module on top of the Wifi Shield, shown below.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/Cyton_Daisy_Wifi.JPG?raw=true" width="60%" />